Social constructionism is the process of creating social constructs.

-Natural Order – Is something natural or divine that cannot be disputed or changed and exist whether humans are here or believe it or not.
-There are nonnegotiable features of the world, but we can only describe and conceptualize them through language and systems of categorization that are essentially arbitrary – so, even though we name them to understand, they still exist.
+Natural order – Is something natural or divine that cannot be disputed or changed and exists whether humans are here or believe it or not.
+There are non-negotiable features of the world, but we can only describe and conceptualise them through language and systems of categorisation that is essentially arbitrary – so, even though we name them to understand, they still exist.

-Social Construct or Imagined Orders – are not real and only exist because humans collectively agree to accept them and give them validity.
-Social Constructs have an effect on the world, because humans take them as real and true.
+Social construct or imagined orders – are not real and only exist because humans collectively agree to accept them and give them validity.
+Social constructs affect the world because humans take them as real and true.

-The thing is, human beings have made up every Social Construct, so we can choose to decide if they’re working or not.
+The thing is, human beings have made up every social construct, so we can choose to decide if they are working or not.
 And we get to decide to change them to something different if we want to.

-Only, the biggest Social Construct of all is the belief and myth that the world is the way it is – and most humans collectively agree and behave in a way that totally supports this.
+Only, the biggest social construct of all is the belief and myth that the world is the way it is – and most humans collectively agree and behave in a way that supports this.

 This is the biggest lie you have been told.